chrisl8/ArloBot/README.md

     Drive and see if the robot appears to move properly on the grid.
   Turn on LaserScan and set the Decay Time to 650
     Rotate the robot in a circle, and see if you get a reasonable picture of the room.
-  Turn off Laser Scan and turn on Registered DepthCloud to see if you get a picture of the room overlaied properly onto the 3D virtual world in RVIZ.
+  Turn off Laser Scan and turn on Registered DepthCloud to see if you get a picture of the room overlayed properly onto the 3D virtual world in RVIZ.
 ```

 ### Remote Control with an xBox 360 joystick ###